The Fight Against Health Misinformation: The Time Is Now

 Simple actions can go a long way.
 Taking on health misinformation may sound impossible, but it can start with simple steps.
 For example, hospitals and health systems can:

 - Share clear, easy-to-digest health facts through the system’s social media platforms.

-- Debunk common, circulating myths on a landing page as Johns Hopkins Medicine has done.
+- Debunk common, circulating myths on a landing page.

 - Create a pilot program of five to ten physicians and developing social presences for each, positioning them as a voice of truth for the community.